cnosuke/mcp-fetch/README.md

 fetch:
   timeout: 30
   user_agent: "mcp-fetch/1.0"
+  max_urls: 20
+  max_workers: 20
 ```

 Note: Configuration parameters can also be injected via environment variables:

 * `FETCH_TIMEOUT`: Override the fetch timeout in seconds
 * `FETCH_USER_AGENT`: Override the user agent string
+* `FETCH_MAX_URLS`: Override the maximum number of URLs that can be processed in a single request
+* `FETCH_MAX_WORKERS`: Override the maximum number of worker goroutines for parallel processing

 ## Logging